Buckwheat Muffins

 • Milk.
 I recommend unsweetened almond milk but cashew or oat milk are also suitable.

 • Light buckwheat flour.
 I used light buckwheat flour which has a fine texture, light color and is better suited to gluten-free baked goods than dark buckwheat flour.
+This recipe has not been tested with other gluten-free flour like almond flour or oat flour.

 • Add Ins.
 I’d keep the chocolate chips but you can try blueberries or zucchini instead of carrot, or add coconut or walnuts.